-This stage seeks to identify technically feasible, economically viable and environmentally acceptable site options within a defined area. designated areas and features and connection options or electrical loss tolerances.
+This stage seeks to identify technically feasible, economically viable and environmentally acceptable site options within a defined area.
+The search area may vary depending on terrain, other infrastructure, designated areas and features and connection options or electrical loss tolerances.
 The aim is to identify several potential sites which can be initially assessed for suitability, with a preferred site identified.